Best mountain biking flat shoes 2024 – top-rated trail and gravity riding shoes tested by our experts

 Come rain, shine, dust or mud, we're out testing bike kit to its limits (Image credit: Rich Owen)

-Every shoe tested here has been subjected to as much riding abuse as possible on every kind of trail imaginable.
-We know that flat pedal shoes need to offer dependable grip, so we ensure to expose them to the filthiest conditions possible, as that's when pedal grip is seriously tested.
-We even ride with rival shoes on opposite feet as we discern which one has the edge over the other, so if you bump into us on the trail in odd shoes, now you'll know we haven't lost our marbles (or shoes).
+Every MTB shoe tested here has been subjected to as much riding abuse as possible on every kind of trail imaginable.
+We know that flat pedal shoes need to offer dependable grip, so we ensure that they are exposed to the filthiest conditions possible, as that's when pedal grip is seriously tested.
+We even ride with rival shoes on opposite feet to help us discern which one has the edge over the other, so if you bump into us on the trail in odd shoes, now you'll know we haven't lost our marbles (or shoes).

 Meet the testers